ska-telescope/developer.skatelescope.org/src/projects/area.rst

 .. this title is converted into a DOM id and used for populating this page using Gitlab APIs,
    Do not edit it
+   Note that the section titles are used in `src/_static/js/topics_list.js` to populate the tables So when a new section is added, the following section name should be added to the list in the above file (in lowercase)

 .. _topics: